hu19891110/gitlab-development-kit/README.md

 ### Update GitLab CE

-In order to fetch the latest code, first make sure that `foreman` for postgres is running (needed for db migration) and then run:
+If you are developing on GitLab CE, first make sure that `foreman` for postgres is running (needed for db migration) and then run:

 ```